Here is a complete list of Sagada’s tourist spots.

 Sagada in Mountain Province easily ranks as one of the top ecotourism destinations in the Philippines.
 Cascading waterfalls, stunning caves, limestone rock formations, rustic mountain views and authentic cultural heritage are among the tourist spots in Sagada.
-Indeed, it’s a paradise of various natural beauties rolled into one.
+Indeed, it’s a paradise of amazing natural wonders rolled into one.

 Without further ado, let me now walk you through the different tourist spots in Sagada!